 7 Perfect Gifts for Boys (plus one extra)

-* Please note, this post contains affiliate links.
+Please note, this post contains affiliate links.
 If you purchase any of the affiliate products that we own and enjoy, I will receive a small commission at no extra cost to you.
-Thank you for supporting the blog!
+For more information please see my Disclaimer

 R loves his Lego.
 He enjoys following the directions and putting everything together.
 Then he loves taking it all apart and making his own creations (and that’s why I don’t have any pictures of the completed sets!)